skatrav1/upload-pictures/README.md

 ## Admin Features

-Admin users can manage user accounts.
+Admin users upload, edit and delete photos.
 The `UsersController` and `user.rb` model include methods to check if a user is an admin and to perform admin-specific actions.
+Non-admin users can only view the photos, register and logout.